GoogleChrome/developer.chrome.com/site/en/docs/webstore/troubleshooting/index.md

 **Spam & Placement in the Store**

-Functionality: Do not post an extension with a single purpose of installing or launching another app, theme, webpage, or extension.
+**Functionality:** Do not post an extension with a single purpose of installing or launching another app, theme, webpage, or extension.
+Extensions with broken functionality—such as dead sites or non-functioning features—are not allowed.

 {% endAside %}

-This policy is to ensure quality of the products on the Chrome Web Store and prevent products from manipulating their placement in the Store

-### Common reasons for removal/rejection {: #common-reasons-for-removalrejection_17 }

-The only functionality of the extension is to launch another app, theme, webpage, or extension.

-### How can you rectify this? {: #how-can-you-rectify-this_17 }

-As mentioned in the policy, such extensions are not allowed on the Store and it is recommended to unpublish them.

 ## Spam {: #spam }